daisubc/ADCHEM2024/papers.md

 AdCONIP 2021 organizing committee is in the process of having the conference proceedings indexed.
 Extended versions of selected high-quality papers will be invited to submit to special issues in international journals.
 Details will be posted through the conference website.

 ## Manuscript Requirements
-All papers and invited session proposals must be written in English and submitted through PaperCept.
-Dates will be announced soon.
+All papers and invited session proposals must be written in English and submitted through [PaperCept](https://controls.papercept.net/conferences/scripts/start.pl).

 {% include important_dates.html %}